matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <p>For example, I encountered several problems concerning slash `(V/V)` chords, and complex suffixes involving sharps and flats like 'majb5#9'.
 At one point, there was a weird issue where the chord `'Bsus4'` would show up only when it should have been `'D'`.
 Fixing simple (and sometimes not so simple) errors like these ultimately served to make the tool more accurate and taught me to truly take things step by step.
 Much like composing notation, building software requires a developer to get very specific (as opposed to aiming for the BIG "finished" picture).
 To be honest, this is not something I'm apt to do.</p>

-<p>Having a lot to recall about music theory and code syntax, it felt like forever when, in reality, the process of debugging and updating ultimately took about 5-6 days!
+<p>Having a lot to recall about music theory and programming syntax, it felt like forever when, in reality, the process of debugging and updating ultimately took about 5-6 days!
 But once I had the script logic down (about 10 iterations in), I felt like I was walking on air.
 It was such a small breakthrough, but small breakthroughs feel great as a novice dev.</p>
 <div style="text-align: center;">

 <img src="https://preview.redd.it/music-theory-app-sneak-peak-v0-9syeztns0sxd1.png?width=464&format=png&auto=webp&s=42f68b638ecb31f04a61e1f9cd87e6d62b098cfc">